 Relationships with our parents are notoriously difficult.
-When we children grow into adults, year after year, the same buttons still get pushed, the same grudges resurface.
-After years of repeatedly dealing with the same hang-ups, and for some, years of therapy, why is it so hard to accept our parents for who they are?
+Even after we’ve grown into adults, the same buttons still get pushed, the same grudges resurface.
+After years of repeatedly dealing with the same hang-ups—and for some, years of therapy—why is it so hard to accept our parents for who they are?
 What can we do to be better children to our parents?

 There are no coincidences in this life.
 When it comes to the topic of family, we are each born into our situations for a specific reason.
 This reason is called tikun.